Ronald Acuña Jr. Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.68 team ERA that ranks third among all MLB pitching staffs.
+- The Rays' 3.68 team ERA ranks fourth across all league pitching staffs.

-- The Rays rank 11th in baseball in home runs allowed (94 total, one per game).
+- The Rays surrender the 10th-fewest home runs in baseball (95 total, one per game).

-- The right-hander's last time out came on Sunday against the Seattle Mariners, when he threw 3 1/3 innings, surrendering five earned runs while allowing nine hits.
+- Eflin will look to grab his 10th victory when he gets the start for the Rays, his 17th of the season.
+He is 9-4 with a 3.24 ERA and 100 strikeouts through 97 1/3 innings pitched.

-- In 12 games this season, the 22-year-old has a 5.11 ERA and 12.1 strikeouts per nine innings, while allowing a batting average of .267 to his opponents.
+- His most recent time out came on Tuesday against the Philadelphia Phillies, when the righty tossed seven innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.